devskale/my_pizerow2_setup/README.md

 # Basic Stuff

+## RPi-GoogleDrive
+This one took me quite a qhile to figure out.
+RPi-Googledrive gets you a live google drive directory on your pi.
+Go over to [rpi-Googledrive](https://github.com/programmer2514/RPi-Google-Drive).

 ## usbmount
 usb drives are only mounted at boot time. usbmount automatically mounts usb drives under /media/usb*. install it via shell
 ```